Rishabhjha261/project_rozgar1/README.md

 ## What I’m Proud Of

-- Designing for **real blue-collar users**, not assumptions
+- Designing for **real blue-collar users**
 - Making job application as easy as a **phone call or WhatsApp**
-- Building trust using **job verification and reporting**
+- Improving accessibility with **voice search**
-- Creating an interface usable even for **low-literacy users**
+- Building trust with verification and reporting
-- Making clear trade-offs instead of half-building features
+- Supporting low-literacy users with visual design
-- Delivering a **live, working product** within time constraints
+- Making clear product trade-offs
-- Owning the full journey: product thinking → UI → frontend → deployment
+- Delivering a **live, working product**

----
+- End-to-end ownership: idea → UI → frontend → deployment

 ---

 > This project reflects my ability to balance **user empathy, technical decisions, and delivery constraints** while shipping usable software.

 👤 Author